BioAnalyticResource/ePlant/README.md

 ## Using ePlant
 Create a new tab or choose a gene of interest (GOI) using the search bar on the left.
-> Currently the only plant genome available is that of _arabidopsis thaliania_.
+> Currently the only plant genome available is that of _Arabidopsis thaliania_.

 Use the navigation dropdown to discover more information about the expression of that gene from a phenotypic to a molecular level.